 6. The Organ Donor (May 15)

-Say what you will about the Saw movies (I’ve already said a lot about them), but there’s just something about them that gets me hyped whenever a new one comes out.
-This is actually the ninth movie in the long-running franchise, but it is interesting that they’re going with a name that doesn’t mention Saw at all.
-Also, Chris Rock and Samuel L. Jackson are in it, so there’s that.
+Say what you will about the Saw movies, but there's just something about them that gets me hyped whenever a new one comes out.
+This is actually the ninth movie in the long-running franchise, but it is interesting that they're going with a name that doesn't mention Saw at all.
+Also, Chris Rock and Samuel L. Jackson are in it, so there's that.

 7. Candyman (June 12)